RevyakinMB/git-workflow-sandbox/README.md

-# hello-world
+# sandbox
-optional description is optional changed in "readme-edits" branch more reading from remote system
+gitprobook is enough